iungopbx/iungopbx-docs/source/index.rst

 We are a **global community** that has an open and **very friendly** ecosystem.
 We encourage community engagement, contribution and feedback.
 Please join us by getting involved with giving feedback, new feature ideas, helping out with code or Documentation.

-Most of the core folks who develop and use IungoPBXPBX can be found hanging out in IRC network **irc.libera.chat** in the **#iungopbx** channel.
+Most of the core folks who develop and use IungoPBX can be found hanging out in IRC network **irc.libera.chat** in the **#iungopbx** channel.
 Come join us and meet the team.

 .. _Device Provisioning: applications/provision.html
 .. _Streams: applications/streams.html